I. WHAT IS ARIEL COLLEGE OF THE BIBLE AND MESSIANIC JEWISH STUDIES?

 - You will see specific course prices in the “Catalog” item on the navigation bar.

 We are not currently seeking accreditation.
 We have no plans to seek accreditation because we see no need for it at this time.
-Our focus now is to develop our courses and program in ways well-pleasing to God and His people, and that we be aligned with His Word and His will.
+Our focus now is to develop our courses and program in ways well-pleasing to God so that we are fully aligned with His Word and His will.

 LIST OF ACB-MJS COURSES: CURRENT AND PLANNED